KoolKevin/Ricerca_operativa_learning_repo/dualità.md

 ### Prezzi ombra
 considera il seguente problema: dato un vettore di termini noti b relativo ai vincoli di un problema di produzione (PL), e una determinata funzione di profitto, con il simplesso noi siamo in grado di trovare la soluzione ottima, ovvero quella che da il profitto maggiore.
 Spesso però il vettore b dei limiti non è un fissato rigidamente ma è flessibile, ci si potrebbe allora chiedere se potrebbe convenire modificare un certo limite b_i (ad esempio produrre di più/meno) considerando sia il costo della modifica che la soluzione ottima corrente.

-**Definition**: the shadow price for resource i is the increase of the objective function value the could be obtained by increasing the available amount bi of the resource **di un unità(a quanto pare)**, **provided the new value lies inside the confidence interval of the sensitivity analysis**.
+**Definition**: the shadow price for resource i is the increase of the objective function value that could be obtained by increasing the available amount bi of the resource **di un unità(a quanto pare)**, **provided the new value lies inside the confidence interval of the sensitivity analysis**.
 - Why do we use the term “price” for a profit increase?
 - When a shadow price is positive, the cost of the resource increase must be considered.
 - For example, suppose the shadow price for resource i is 3:
     - if the unit cost for increasing the resource is lower than 3 then increasing it would be convenient, otherwise it would not.
 - **Shadow price = maximum price we are willing to pay for each additional unit of a resource.**

+Nota: i prezzi d'ombra sono definito solo con analisi di sensitività dei termini noti e non dei costi

 ### Prezzi ombra e dualità
 La dualità offre una tecnica immediata per determinare i prezzi ombra: